SHOP FOR ALL IRRIGATION SUPPLIES ON SPRINKLER WAREHOUSE

 Home > Design & Install > Drip Irrigation Benefits & How It Works

 This article explains the benefits of a drip watering system and how it works.
-Drip Irrigation – any watering system that delivers a slow-moving supply of water at a gradual rate directly to the soil.
-Referred to as micro-irrigation or trickle irrigation.
-The systems consist of a network of pipes, tubing valves, and emitters.
+A drip irrigation system is any watering system that delivers a slow-moving supply of water at a gradual rate directly to the soil.
+Referred to as micro-irrigation or trickle irrigation, these systems consist of a network of pipes, tubing valves, and emitters.

 Drip irrigation offers several great benefits.
 This includes conserving water, and energy, saving money on those bills, increasing plant health, and design flexibility.
 The tubing can be laid out to conform to any oddly-shaped landscape layouts.
 It can also extend to hanging planters, or extend down rows in a vegetable garden.
 Other applications include flowerbeds, ground cover, and street medians.